-''' ""In this program, we input a number check if the number is positive or Negative or zero and display an appropriate message This time we use nested if statement ""
+"In this program, we input a number check if the number is positive or Negative or zero and display an appropriate message while loop: The Python while loop allows a part of the code to be executed until the given condition returns false.
+It is also known as a pre-tested loop.

+This time we use nested if statement ""

 num = float(input("Enter a number: "))

 if num >= 0:

 if num == 0:

 print("Zero")

-else:

 print("Positive number")

-else:

 print("Negative number")

 '''